shadowplay1/discord-giveaways-super/docs/general/faq.md

 ### **Q:** Is there support for (X) database?
 ### **A:** At the moment, there's only support for 3 databases: **JSON**, **MongoDB** and **Enmap**, but support for other databases may be added in the future as well!

+Got a question?
+Feel free to ask it in our [Support Server](https://discord.gg/4pWKq8vUnb)!

 ## ❗ | Useful Links
 <ul>